noizhardware/audioand/README.md

 3 audio signals are normalized to a 0-1 interval and each compared with a threshold, the boolean results are then fed in AND gates and used to generate a VCA with a simple AD envelope.

-A mix of the 3 signals is fed into the VCA.
+The 3 signals are fed into the VCA and sent out on the first 3 outlets.

 **_INLETS:_**
 - 3x audio~ inputs